 The tutorial is funded as a CLARIN User Involvement Event and will be held in association with the 5th Conference on CMC and Social Media Corpora for the Humanities (cmccorpora17), held Oct 3rd & 4th @ Eurac Resarch, Italy.

-There will be no registration fee for the workshop.
-Registration will be possible as of June 30, 2017 via https://cmc-corpora2017.eurac.edu/registration/.
+There is no registration fee for the workshop.
 Participants who also want to attend the main conference can register for the workshop together with their conference registration.
-The registration fee for the main conference is 75 EUR and includes conference materials, coffee breaks, and lunch.

 The tutorial is held by: